Event poster reiterating what is in the description box

 ABOUT THE TALK

 How does Beijing make and change policies?
 Do authoritarian governments truly make public policy and how is it the process distinctive?
-Join a panel of preeminent China experts to reflect on the opaque process of how decisions get made and overturned.
-From economic policy to health to tech & science, the panel will decipher it all.
+This panel of preeminent China experts reflected on the opaque process of how decisions get made and overturned.
+From economic policy to health to tech & science, the panel aimed to decipher it all.

 ABOUT THE PANEL